 Quick fixes do not work, and the Low Back Pain Program does not adhere to the quick fix philosophy.
 However, you may find relief in as early as the first week.
 It’s not the same as a quick fix; it is only your first experience of levels of relief that you are working very hard at achieving.

 Do not misinterpret initial relief as healing as you are still in the process of healing which in itself takes time.

 The Maintenance exercises not specific but you can pick and choose from the others if you prefer.
-You may like some others and may prefer to perform daily in addition or to substitute.
+You may like some others and may prefer to add those in addition or even to substitute with.
 This is perfectly fine.